CSUFTitanRover/TitanRover2018/rover/core/servers/Deepstream/mock-sensors/README.md

 The settings for where to configure the fake sensors can be found in: `mockConfig.yml`

 There are two required fields that need to be inside the config file: `deepstream` and `sensors`

+In order to run the process, first install the required dependencies: `npm install`

+Then, start it up: `npm start

 ### Deepstream